-The 2022 fair, scheduled for July 28-31st at Cairo's Angelo Canna Town Park, will offer a wide variety of entertainment and educational exhibits, including magic shows, animal demonstrations, singing and dancing groups, exotic animals, and more.
+The 2023 fair, scheduled for July 27-30th at Cairo's Angelo Canna Town Park, will offer a wide variety of entertainment and educational exhibits, including, animal demonstrations, singing and dancing groups, exotic animals, a woodsman competition and more.

-This year we will be welcoming a lumberjack skills competition that will hopefully become an annual part of the fair.
-We have added additional opportunities for livestock and will now offer an alpaca show as well as a cavy show.
+This year we will be welcoming back a lumberjack skills competition that has become an annual part of the fair.
+We have added additional opportunities for livestock and will now offer an alpaca show as well as a cavy show and are expanding the swine show.
 We are also adding opportunities for Greene county farmers to reach the public about their products and showcase them.
-At this time we are planning to continue the fair without the rides.
-After not having them last year and receiving a large amount of public input we have decided to move forward without them.

 In 2021 no one really knew what to expect after not having the fair in 2020.
 We downsized, adjusted and made the best fair that we could.
 In our opinion it was one of the best fairs we have ever put on.
 By downsizing it allowed us to focus on what we feel are the most important reasons why we put on the fair.
 We were able to enthusiastically support the youth and focus all of their projects and hard work.
 The trade tent was able to showcase local businesses that really needed a pick me up after Covid hit.

 By really boiling it down to the most important parts of the fair we were able to provide a more intimate setting were our kids were allowed to thrive.

-2022 will also present challenges.
 We are expanding our means of fundraising.
 We will be having 2 Brooks BBQ fundraisers in Greenville.
 We are bringing back our butchered hog raffle and will be having our calf raffle again.
 We are canvasing the county for donations.
 We thank you for all your support as well.